 Recent evidence suggests that low AMH levels alone aren’t a good predictor of getting pregnant within your first year of trying.
-Women (aged between 30-40 years) with low AMH levels had similar chances of getting pregnant when compared to women with normal levels.
+Women (aged between 30-40 years) with low AMH levels had similar chances of getting pregnant compared to women with normal levels.

 AMH and miscarriage

-A recently published paper found that very low AMH levels were associated with a higher risk of miscarriage.
+A recently published paper found that deficient AMH levels were associated with a higher risk of miscarriage.
 Although this is an interesting new finding, it’s based on one small study.
 More research is needed to confirm these findings and to investigate the possible link between AMH and your risk of miscarriage.